-The School Enterprise Challenge guides and supports teachers and students step by step to plan and set up real school businesses.
+The School Enterprise Challenge guides and supports teachers and students step by step to plan and set up real businesses in school.

-Student entrepreneurs develop lasting skills for business and entrepreneurship in a practical, fun and innovative way; teachers develop skills for student-centred learning by doing and schools gain extra income for their school, or for a social cause of their choice.
+Student entrepreneurs develop lasting skills for business and entrepreneurship in a practical, fun and innovative way; teachers develop skills for student-centred learning and experiential education; and schools gain extra income for their school, or for a social cause of their choice.

-The Challenge celebrates students', teachers' and schools' achievements.
-Certificates recognise and benchmark the school business at an international level while prizes of up to USD $50,000 recognise the most enterprising schools, teachers and students annually.
+The School Enterprise Challenge celebrates students', teachers' and schools' achievements.
+Certificates recognise and benchmark the school business at an international level while prizes worth USD $50,000 in total recognise the most enterprising schools, teachers and students annually.

-In 2016, over 5,000 schools from more than 100 countries registered for the programme with nearly 50,000 young people and over 3,000 teachers directly benefiting from planning and running a school business.
-Schools set up an incredible variety of businesses including Aquaponics in Tanzania, Games Console rental in India, a Brass Band entertainment service in Uganda, Cereal products in Nicaragua and recycled material products in Zambia.
+In 2017, over 5,900 schools from more than 100 countries registered for the programme with over 83,000 young people and 5,587 teachers directly benefiting from planning and running a school business.
+Schools set up an incredible variety of businesses including aquaponic farming in Tanzania, games console rental in India, a brass band entertainment service in Uganda, cereal products in Nicaragua, reusable sanitary pads in India and recycled material products in Zambia.

 - Email: email@example.com

 - Telephone: outside the UK: +44 207 263 2306

 - Telephone: within the UK: 0207 263 2306